gbrough/robogers-neighborhood/README.md

 //build/test logic
 //fix bugs
   - input has no contraints, how to we account for large numbers such as 9999 not defined in the array
-  - Should array be numbers or string, if numbers, should it be converted to strings?
+  - Array stored as strings.
+Should it be stored as numbers and convered to stings to use include method.